Case Study 01 · Loan Deboarding Portal · Onity Group

 I designed one release pipeline that handles how each client prepares its data.

-A submission and tracking portal so analysts can validate, reconcile, and ship a loan release from a single record.
-Validation moves to the door, exceptions get a defined lane, and reconciliation finally ties back to the release record.
-Informed by deep research with three representative client orgs.
+A submission and tracking portal so analysts can validate, reconcile, and ship a loan release from a single record, instead of stitching exceptions across separate spreadsheets.
+Built from deep research with three client orgs, now live with the first cohort.

-In development · 2026 Enterprise SaaS Research-led Mortgage Servicing 0 to 1
+Launched · 2026 Enterprise Software Research-led Mortgage Servicing 0 to 1

 1 record